Cryptacular/noshun/README.md

 Commands:
-  log <title...>   Adds an item to the Activity Log database in Notion task <title...>  Adds an item to the Tasks database in Notion help [command]   display help for command
+  log <title...>   Adds an item to the Activity Log database in Notion task <title...>  Adds an item to the Tasks database in Notion win <title...>   Adds an item to the Wins database in Notion help [command]   display help for command

 ```